-Applied Business credit units are earned when a student participates in a faculty-guided, skills-based Applied Business program.
+Applied Business credit units are earned when a student participates in a faculty-guided, skills-based Applied Management program.
 Although specific programs differ based on the needs of the client, each program has an experiential as well as an academic component.
-Courses may be taken credit/no credit unless the hours are to be counted toward the elective requirement of the Business major.
+Courses may be taken credit/no credit unless the hours are to be counted toward the elective requirement of the business major.
 The student is expected to budget a minimum of three hours per week for each credit unit earned.
 Each program has its own specific academic output.
 Some programs are group efforts; others require participation by individuals.
 The student may enroll for a maximum of six semester hours of Applied Business during the Wittenberg career.
 Prerequisites for Applied Business projects vary according to the project; selection for assignment to a project is competitive.
-See also 481 and 482.
+This course may be repeated.
+See also 381.